 Add Space in a Standard Closet

-Just because you don't have a walk-in closet doesn't mean you can't benefit from a gorgeous custom closet solution.
-This wall closet from Rachel Rosenthal is proof that even a standard closet can get an instant upgrade from a top-notch organization solution.
-Here, custom drawers and shelves add so much extra space, and a double rail system provides two levels of hanging storage.
+Just because you don't have a walk-in closet doesn't mean you can't benefit from a gorgeous custom closet organizing system.
+This wall closet from Rachel Rosenthal is proof that even a standard reach-in closet can get an instant upgrade from a top-notch organization solution.
+Here, custom drawers and shelves maximize your closet space to add so much extra room, and a double rail system provides two levels of hanging storage.

 03 of 10